spack/spack/lib/spack/docs/packaging_guide.rst

 ``spack create``
 ~~~~~~~~~~~~~~~~~~~~~

-The ``spack create`` command generates boilerplate package template
+The ``spack create`` command generates a boilerplate package template
-from a URL pointing to a tarball or other software archive.
-In most
+from a URL.
+The URL should point to a tarball or other software
-cases, you'll only need to run this once, then slightly modify the
-boilerplate to get your package working.
+archive.
+In most cases, ``spack create`` plus a few modifications is

-All you need is the URL to a tarball (other archive formats are ok
+all you need to get a package working.

-too) you want to package:
+Here's an example:

 .. code-block:: sh

    $ spack create http://www.cmake.org/files/v2.8/cmake-2.8.12.1.tar.gz

-When you run this, Spack looks at the tarball URL and tries to figure
+Spack examines the tarball URL and tries to figure out the name of the
-out the name of the package to be created.
-It also tries to determine
+package to be created.
+It also tries to determine what version strings
-out what version strings look like for this package.
-Using this
+look like for this package.
+Using this information, it will try to
-information, it tries to find *additional* versions by spidering the
+find *additional* versions by spidering the package's webpage.
+If it
-package's webpage.
-If it finds multiple versions, Spack prompts you
+finds multiple versions, Spack prompts you to tell it how many
-to tell it how many versions you want to download and checksum.
+versions you want to download and checksum:

 .. code-block:: sh